This post may contain affiliate links for which I earn a commission. Read myย disclosure page here.

 cooked farro on a plate

 • Water: Normal tap water is just fine for this recipe.
-If you like, you can use vegetable or chicken broth/stock instead to add more flavor.
+Sometimes, I like to use vegetable or chicken broth/stock instead to add more flavor.

 • Farro: You can use pearled farro, semi-pearled farro or whole farro.
 Cooking times will vary depending on what type of farro you are using.
 There’s farro piccolo (einkorn), farro medio (emmer), and farro grande (spelt).
 Emmer is what you’ll find sold most often in the U.S. It’s a harder grain than einkorn and is often confused with spelt.

-• Fresh herbs or seasonings: You can add fresh chopped parsley for garnish, or other dry seasonings if you prefer.
+• Fresh herbs or seasonings: When I want to make it more savory and flavorful, I like to add fresh chopped parsley for garnish, or other dry seasonings.

 dry farro in a jar